MJNBartlett/NLP-News-Evaluator/README.md

 The project is built on a static template page provided by Udacity (this can be found in the resources section below).

-The primary purpose of the project is to create a web app that utilise a Natural Language Processing *(NLP)* API call, on a user-provided URL.
-More specifically, the API called within this application is used for Sentiment Analysis.
-Which is described by MeaningCloud as:
+The primary purpose of the project is to create a web app that utilises a Natural Language Processing *(NLP)* API call, on a user-provided URL.
+More specifically, the API called within this application is used for Sentiment Analysis, which is described by MeaningCloud:

 >The text provided is analyzed to determine if it expresses a positive, neutral or negative sentiment (or if it is impossible to detect).
 In order to do so, the individual phrases are identified and the relationship between them is evaluated, which results in a global polarity value of the text as a whole.